scratchfoundation/scratch-link/Documentation/BluetoothLE.md

 }
 ```

-On success, the SDM's **response** shall contain an array of service UUIDs as its result:
+On success, Scratch Link's **response** shall contain an array of service UUIDs as its result:
 ```json5
 {
   "jsonrpc": "2.0",